 What usually makes it worse (even when it feels helpful)

-- A brand-new negotiation every night — kids do best with calm consistency
+- A brand-new negotiation every night, when kids do best with calm consistency

-- Yelling out of exhaustion — fully understandable; still adds activation, not calm
+- Yelling out of exhaustion.
+Fully understandable.
+It still adds activation, not calm

-- Big rewards/threats — works once, then fails, then becomes the new normal that doesn't work
+- Big rewards/threats, which work once, then fail, then become the new normal that doesn't work

-- Adding screens to "tire them out" — does the opposite for the next 60–90 minutes
+- Adding screens to "tire them out."
+It does the opposite for the next 60–90 minutes

 For the broader list, see biggest baby sleep mistakes parents make.